 One of the most frustrating things to try to figure out with photography– and particularly interior photography– is lighting.
 Natural lighting is ideal, of course, but it’s not always possible to do every shoot on a bright day when it is slightly overcast so the sun isn’t too harsh.
 There are a few things I do to help create great lighting.

 The first thing I did was experiment a ton and find the spot with the best lighting in our house.
-For me, this happened to be one particular wall in my office (which is part of the reason it became my office!) at desk height.
+In our last house, this happened to be one particular wall in my office (which is part of the reason it became my office!) at desk height.
 This room only has one window, which is to the left of the desk, and for some reason the sun always seems to be shining perfectly (without being too harsh) on that spot, making it perfect for shooting photos of small projects or printables.

 Sometimes I’m trying to shoot a whole room, and I obviously can’t move the entire room to the perfect lighting spot in our house!
-I do have a little trick that helps me improve the lighting in any room, though.
-If you have paid close attention to my home tours, you’ll notice that I have lightweight white curtains in just about every room of our house.
+I do have a little trick that helps me improve the lighting in any room, though: I have lightweight white curtains or Roman shades in many of the rooms in our house.
 This is partly just because I love how they look, but they also serve a functional purpose.
-If I am photographing a room and the light is too harsh, I can pull the curtains closed; they will still let a lot of light in, but they’ll diffuse it enough that I’m not getting a harsh effect or yellow glow to my photos.
-If you don’t have white curtains, I’ve also hung white bedsheets over the window to achieve the same effect.
+If I am photographing a room and the light is too harsh, I can pull the curtains closed or put the Roman shades down; they will still let a lot of light in, but they’ll diffuse it enough that I’m not getting a harsh effect or yellow glow to my photos.
+If you don’t have white curtains or shades, I’ve also hung white bedsheets over the window to achieve the same effect.

 The final thing I do to get enough natural light for my interior photos is to…